iPlug2/iPlug2/Documentation/examples.md

 @par
 Although Visual Studio and Xcode required to build IPlug plug-ins, projects are setup in such a way that you may easily use your favourite text editor and call build scripts, to build the binaries (although then you lack the debugger functionality of the IDE).

-@section examples List of examples included
+@subsection examples List of examples included
 The following projects are included:

 Example                  | Description